heathgr/matrix-traverser/README.md

 ## Project Goals

-I started this project because I thought it would be a good way to put my development skills to the test.
-It deals with a complex problem that involves a very large number of combinations.
-It can be difficult to compute efficiently.
+I started this project because it deals with a very interesting problem.
+It is a complex problem that can be difficult to compute efficiently.
 Devising an algorithm capable of solving this problem was a good way I could challenge myself.

 Additionally, this project was a good opportunity to learn more about the following: